 There are practice quizzes in each module, and at the end of the course you will have a final exam and a chance to give your assessment of this training.
 We will give you all the results of your assessments, such as your final exam, mentored activities, mentored evaluations, and peer activities.
 We can report your testing information and share your work with anyone (your school, employer, etc.) that you request.
 We hope this is a wonderful learning experience for you, and the assessment that you provide at the course’s conclusion will help us improve the training for future students.

-This course is cosponsored by: the Africa Mental Health Foundation, the Annenberg Physician Training Program in Addiction Medicine, and the University of Florida.
+This course is co-sponsored by the Africa Mental Health Foundation, the Annenberg Physician Training Program in Addiction Medicine, the University of Florida, and sponsored in part by the Annenberg Physician Training Program.
 This course uses competencies adapted from the WHO Mental Health Gap Action Programme (mhGAP).
 The course uses resources from accredited, world-class organizations such as the National Authority for the Campaign Against Alcohol and Drug Abuse (NACADA), the National Institute on Drug Abuse, the World Health Organization, and the World Medical Association.
 Course developers are: Veronic Clair, MD, MSc, CCFP, FRCPC; Sukhdeep Jassar, MPH; and Abednego Musau, MBChB.
 Our Advisory Group is: Erica Frank, MD, MPH; Stuart Gitlow, MD, MPH, MBA; Victoria Mutiso, PhD; David Ndetei, MD, PhD; Scott Teitelbaum, MD; and Randall F. White, MD, FRCPC.
 We gratefully acknowledge major review and contributions from: Bernice Apondi; Chelsea Hitchen, BA; Sandra W. Kimani, MBChB; Mwiti K. Makathimo, Project Management, MBChB; Aggrey G. Mokaya; Johnston M. Muthoka, BSc (Anatomy), MBChB; and Jackson N. Njoroge, MBChB.

 For publications on this course’s efficacy, see “Online Learning Improves Substance Use Care in Kenya: Randomized Control Trial Results and Implications,” (2016), Annals of Global Health, https://www.sciencedirect.com/science/article/pii/S2214999616306129?via%3Dihub; see also “Peer and Mentored Enhanced Web-Based Training on Substance Use Disorders: A Promising Approach in Low-Resource Settings to Teach Knowledge and Skills and Decrease Stigma,” (2019), Psychiatric Services, https://www.ncbi.nlm.nih.gov/pubmed/31551043.
 In addition, see “Building Public Health Capacity through Online Global Learning,” (2018), Open Praxis, https://openpraxis.org/index.php/OpenPraxis/article/view/746/427; to see more research related to NextGenU.org’s educational model, check out NextGenU.org’s publication page.